 The GAAP Clinic

-Through our clinic located in Valdivia, Chile, we provide equal access to preventive veterinary care for all sectors of the community – regardless of their socio-economic status – as well as innovative and creative education for owners to strenghten the human-animal bond.
+Through our clinic located in Valdivia, Chile, we provide equal access to preventive veterinary care for all sectors of the community – regardless of their socio-economic status – as well as innovative and creative education for owners to strengthen the human-animal bond.

 We provide preventive veterinary services to communities that lack them and suffer from a high prevalence of neglected diseases, such as rabies and hydatid disease.
 These services include physical exams, vaccination, deworming, and sterilization.